tuanqdinh/tuanqdinh.github.io/index.md

 ## Selected Reports
 * Inverse graphics for 3D objects (2019)
 * An Analysis of Generative Adversarial Networks Toward Addressing Mode Collapse (2017).
-Analyze GANs systemmatically via an 3-level model and propose a mean-matching approach which reduces mode missing problem on Stacked-MNIST dataset.
+Analyze GANs systematically via an 3-level model and propose a mean-matching approach which reduces mode missing problem on Stacked-MNIST dataset.
 * Graph Completion (2017).
-Recover signal adaptively using bandlimited signal sampling and wavelet transform on spectral graph domain.
-Applying this algorithm on neuroimaging data.
+Recover signal adaptively using band-limited signal sampling and wavelet transform on spectral graph domain.
+Applying this algorithm on neuro-image data.

 ----
 ## Service & Activities